WWE Smackdown preview: John Cena's final WWE appearance in Chicago - Pro Wrestling Dot Net

 -CM Punk has teased making an appearance

 Powell’s POV: Punk made the tease during Monday’s Raw.
 Smackdown will be live from Chicago, Illinois, at Allstate Arena.
-Join me for my weekly live review as the show airs on Fridays on USA Network at 7CT/8ET.
-My same-night audio reviews are available exclusively for Dot Net Members (including our Patreon patrons).
+Join Jake Barnett for our weekly live review as the show airs on Fridays on USA Network at 7CT/8ET.
+Jake’s audio review will be available on Saturday exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment